-In this section, we review some background material on forms and formations.
-From now on, we fix a positive integer $q \geq 2$, we set $\varepsilon = (-1)^q$ and let R be a weakly finite unital ring with an involution $x \mapsto \overline{x}$.
-We refer to [Coh77, p.143] for the definition of a weakly finite ring, but simply note that finitely generated modules over such rings have a well defined rank [Coh77, Proposition 4.6].
+In this chapter, we review some background material on forms and formations.
+From now on, we fix a positive integer $q \ge 2$, we set $\varepsilon = (-1)^q$ and let R be a weakly finite unital ring with an involution $x \mapsto \overline{x}$.
+We refer to [Coh77, p.143] for the definition of a weakly finite ring.
+For now we note that finitely generated modules over such rings have a well defined rank [Coh77, Chapter 4, Prop.
+4.6, p.
+143].
 We abbreviate "finitely generated" by "f.g." throughout.
 In Section 2.1, we review forms and formations and in Section 2.2 we review quasi-formations and some of the structure of the l -monoids.